 “RADIAN being 100% Employee Owned inspires me to actively engage in company’s growth.
 We are not coming for a paycheck but have a direct stake in our future success.” – An Employee Owner since 1996

 “What I enjoy most about working for an Employee Owned company is being informed, included and educated in the business.
-This insight gives me better perspective and motives me to do everything I can to support our customers.” – An Employee Owner since 2011
+This insight gives me better perspective and motivates me to do everything I can to support our customers.” – An Employee Owner since 2011

 “As an Employee Owner, seeing every aspect of the company in action makes me feel like I am part of what makes RADIAN great!” – An Employee Owner since 2010

 “Being Employee Owned leads to a customer-centric culture.
 We participate in industry standards meetings, listen to our customers as we design new products and work closely with our customers through training and support.” – An Employee Owner since 1999